 Building teacher networks and supporting teacher development through digital methods is an important area of our field engagement.
 Our teacher education models have adopted the Professional Learning Community approach to in-service teacher education programs.
-The key objectives of these programs are to build teacher capacities and institutional capacities se programs have also built institutional capacities in the education system.
+The key objectives of these programs are to build teacher capacities and institutional capacities so that the programs have also built institutional capacities in the education system.
 In Karnataka, we have built learning communities of 20,000 mathematics, science, social science, Kannada and English teachers, and head teachers through the Subject Teacher Forum program.

 Since 2015, ITfC has been working with the Telangana Department of Education, to develop professional learning communities of mathematics and science teachers.
 Around 200 government high school teachers have become Master Resource Persons (MRPs), and will build capacities of their peers in district workshops.
 Teachers have learnt to use free and open educational and generic software applications, for creating open educational resources and for subject teaching.
 Teachers also enrolled into virtual networks, to continue their interactions and learnings beyond the workshops.